-Welcome to School District U-46!
-We have much to celebrate in U-46.
-Our award-winning 80:20 Dual Language program is now offered from kindergarten through 12th grade - nearly 500 members of the Class of 2022 graduated from Dual Language with linguistic skills to be successful in college, career, and life.
+We also have much to celebrate: School District U-46 has been designated as one of the best communities for music education for five years in a row.
+Our award-winning Dual Language program ensures our students graduate with linguistic skills to be successful in college, careers, and life.
 Our Dual Credit program with Elgin Community College continues to grow, allowing our students to earn a year's worth or more of college credits while still in high school.

-We've been designated one of the best communities for music education for four consecutive years, and we offer educational pathways in fields including culinary, medical, and precision manufacturing that can lead to promising careers right out of high school.
+We offer educational pathways in fields including culinary, medical, welding, precision manufacturing, and automotive, that can lead to promising careers right out of high school.